 To migrate an existing list to our servers, there are a few steps.
-To migrate a list that uses your own domain name, (Pro List) you will – in addition to the 2 steps below – need to edit your DNS records.
+To migrate a list that uses your own domain name ( rather than one of ours) you will – in addition to the 2 steps below – need to edit your DNS records.

 Read on to find out how to get those files ...

 If you have shell access to the server where your list is hosted (and root privileges) – the following commands will get what's needed.
 (Note: check that the file paths match with your system.)
 You may even have a system administrator who can do this for you.

 root: /usr/lib/mailman/bin/config_list -o LISTNAME.cfg LISTNAME

 Then can pack those files up into a .zip or .tgz file and either let us link to it, or send it to us via WeTransfer or DropSend – addressed to support (at) mailmanlists.net – and we'll import the files into your new list.

 Assuming that you are the owner of the list that is being migrated (and that you have the list's Admin password) you can go through the following steps to gather up the files needed to migrate your list to our servers.
 If you would like us to do it for you – we can do so if you're happy to share the list's Admin password with us.

 1. Export the names and email addresses of your subscribers (digest and regular).

 Send an empty email to: